nikett/about/README-external.md

 ### How to apply?
 The final question is how to update the model behavior by using the guidance?
-It could be done at the input (enhancing the context), at the output (with a supervised corrector) or update the model parameters (for comparabLMs  smaller models or when models weights are accessible).
+It could be done at the input (enhancing the context), at the output (with a supervised corrector) or update the model parameters (for relatively smaller models or when models weights are accessible).

 |Critique-apply category | Applying the critique | Representative papers  |
 |---                     |---                    |---                     |